GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

   tab: 'result'
 } %}

-`local` : The use of this keyboard enables the position of background images to be fixed relative to the element’s contents.
+The `local` keyword enables the position of background images to be fixed relative to the element’s contents.
 Background images now move along the space they occupy as that space renders inside and outside the bounds of the CSS box (usually due to scrolling, 2D, or 3D transformations).

 {% Codepen {
   user: 'web-dot-dev',